top of page

 hack Logo.png

-Registration for this event is open!
+Registration for this event is closed!

-Friday, March 7, 2025
+Friday, December 19, 2025

-Scotch Plains-Fanwood HS
+Scotch Plains - Fanwood HS

-The 2025 EEF HackSPF hackathon will introduce computer science enrichment to our 3rd grade through 12th grade community in the Scotch Plains-Fanwood school district through a variety of programming workshops.
-Participating coders can choose one of six learning tracks to participate in.
-Each workshop is led by talented SPF high school aged coders.
-This will be a playful, exploratory computer programming event for all of our HackSPF students!
+The December 2025 EEF HackSPF hackathon will introduce computer science enrichment to our 3rd through 12th grade community in the Scotch Plains-Fanwood School District through a variety of programming workshops.
+Participating coders choose one of six learning tracks.
+Each workshop is led by talented SPF high school–aged coders.
+HackSPF is a playful, exploratory computer programming event for all of our students!

 Fee $25 (Goes to prizes, merchandise, and food)